riwinters/getting-and-cleaning-data/CodeBook.md

 File with R code "run_analysis.R" perform following six steps :

+Merging the training and the test sets to create one data set. i just couldnt solve this problem i'm facing while creating list in a markdown file. so,the list is created in this order

-Merging the training and the test sets to create one data set.
+1. Merging the training and the test sets to create one data set.
   1.1 Reading files
     1.1.1 Reading trainings tables
     1.1.2 Reading testing tables
     1.1.3 Reading feature vector
     1.1.4 Reading activity labels
   1.2 Merging training and test dataset
-1.3 removing individual data tables to save memory
-1.4 assigning column names
+  1.3 removing individual data tables to save memory 1.4 assigning column names
+2.
-2.1 determining columns of data set, to keep based on the column name 2.2 and keeping the data in these columns only
+  2.1. determining columns of data set, to keep based on the column name 2.2. and keeping the data in these columns only
-3 replacing activity values with named factor levels 4.1 getting column names
+3. replacing activity values with named factor levels
+4.
+  4.1. getting column names
-4.2 removing special characters
+  4.2. removing special characters
-4.3 expanding abbreviations and cleaning up names
+  4.3. expanding abbreviations and cleaning up names 4.4. correcting typo
-4.4 correcting typo
-4.5 using new labels as column names
+  4.5. using new labels as column names
-Creating a second, independent tidy set with the average of each variable for each activity and each subject 5 grouping by subject and activity and summarising using mean 6 putting the output in the file "tidy_data.txt"
+  Creating a second, independent tidy set with the average of each variable for each activity and each subject

-Variables
+5. grouping by subject and activity and summarising using mean
+6. putting the output in the file "tidy_data.txt"

+# **Variables**

 Each row contains, for a given subject and activity, 79 averaged signal measurements.

-Identifiers
+# **Identifiers**

 subject
 Subject identifier, integer, ranges from 1 to 30.